wirybeaver/wirybeaver.github.io/_posts/2018-09-19-data-mining-note.md

 Boostrap: select n instances using sampling with replacement.
 Unselected data used for validation.
 On average, the new training set would contain about 63.2% data in the original data.
 A record may occur more than once.
 $acc_{bootstrap} = \frac{1}{b} \sum_{i=1}^{b} 0.632 acc_{i}+ 0.368acc_{s}$, where $acc_{s}$ is called resubstituion acc testing on all labeled data.

-At XX confidence level, the following confidence interval for $d^t$ is obtaining: .
-If the interval doens't span the zero point, the observed differance is statistically significant.
+At XX% confidence level, the following confidence interval for $d^t$ is obtained ...
+If the interval doens't span the value, the observed differance is statistically significant at confidence level XX%.
 At XX or lower, reject the null hypothosize.